Homemade room spray

 - Fill rest of bottle with water.
 I like to fill to just below where the bottle begins to curve up to the neck.
 That way there is plenty of room for the sprayer parts.

 - Add sprayer top and shake well.
 Dry bottle and label your spray.
-Shake well before each use.
+Shake the water mix well before each use.

 You can use your new Essential Oil Room Spray immediately but I like to give it a day or two for everything to blend well together.
 I’ve noticed it makes the scent stronger

-Now don’t forget to download my favorite recipes and the swoon-worthy labels below to really make your glass bottles for essential oils sprays shine.
+Now don’t forget the free download of my favorite recipes and the swoon-worthy labels below to really make your glass bottles for essential oils sprays shine.

 This is a great little video I found for making the room spray with witch hazel.